signalwire/signalwire-js/.changeset/spotty-buttons-promise.md

 '@signalwire/core': minor
 ---

-Add methods, interfaces and utils to support the streaming apis
+Add methods, interfaces and utils to support the Stream APIs.